 In 2011 Great Lakes wolves were delisted.
 Rachel worked to draw attention to the plight of Gray wolves during the three years Wisconsin held wolf hunts.
 Rachel garnered the attention of the press in an effort to bring public awareness to Wisconsin’s wolf hunt, especially the regulations that allowed dogs to be used to track and trail wolves.
 Rachel made it known that Wisconsin quite literally throws dogs to wolves.
 Rachel has put together public events, three film screenings, one film festival, in order to bring education and awareness about Wisconsin’s wolf hunt, and wildlife issues.
 In 2011 Rachel started a Facebook Page and named it after the county she tracked wolves in; Wolves of Douglas County Wisconsin (WODCW).
 WODCW became known nationally and internationally.
-In 2018 Rachel began working on a film series (currently on hold due to COVID-19) titled Inside the Heart of Wolf Advocacy.
-Rachel’s film series tells the stories of advocates/people working to preserve the legacy of wild gray wolves.
-The first series is about Yellowstone Wolves, “The Yellowstone Story” and Rachel is the Producer and Director.
-Rachel formed a film company in 2019 Wolves of Douglas County Wisconsin Films, LLC.
-Due to COVID-19 the film is on hold.
 Rachel is currently working on series of live-streamed broadcasts call People & Wolves Talk Show in both the USA & Italy.
+Writing a book about White Eyes a wolf of Douglas county, recounting the individual story of a wolf she got to know.

 Filmmaker Rachel Tilseth Tracking Wisconsin’s Gray wolf in 2017.